semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 ---
-description: Get started in 5 minutes
+description: Move on to more complex projects
 ---

 # Continuous Integration